f13dev/f13-movie/README.md

 # Movie Shortcode
 Do you blog about movies?
 It can be tedious adding movie information manually, now you can add movie information with shortcode using an IMDB ID.

 ## About
 * Developer: [F13Dev](http://f13dev.com)
-* Tags: movie, tv show, episode, embed, shortcode, imdb, omdb
+* Tags: movie, tv show, episode, actor, embed, shortcode, imdb, omdb, tmdb
 * Requires: WordPress 3.0.1 and up
-* Tested to: WordPress 6.1.1
+* Tested to: WordPress 6.2
 * License: [GPLv3 or later](http://www.gnu.org/licenses/gpl-3.0.html)

 ## Description
-Using Movie Shortcode you can easily add information about a movie, tv show or episode to a blog post.
+Using Movie Shortcode you can easily add information about a movie, tv show, episode or actor to a blog post.

-Simply enter the shortcode: [movie imdb="an IMDB ID"] or [Movie title="A Movie Title"] to a blog post to add an array of information about the movie, tv show or episode.
+Simply enter the shortcode: [movie imdb="an IMDB ID"] or [movie title="A Movie Title"] to a blog post to add an array of information about the movie, tv show or episode; or enter the shortcode [actor tmdb="a TMDB person ID"] or [actor name="An actors name"] to a blog post to add an array of information about the actor.

+### Movie
-Optional attributes:
+Optional attributes (movie):
 * cachetime="A time in minutes" - default is 1440 (24 hours)
 * plot="short|full" - default is full
 * disable="title,image,plot,information,rating" - comma separated list of sections to remove
+* image_size="1200" - maximum image size in pixels
+* trailer="youtube video ID" - a youtube video ID for the movie trailer

 If adding the shortcode with a title, rather than an IMDB ID, the following attributes are also optional to find the correct entry:
 * type="movie|series|episode"
 * year="The year of the movie"

-Features:
+### Actor
+Optional attributes (actor):
+* cachetime="A time in minutes" - default is 1440 (24 hours)

+### Features
 * Styled appearance
 * Shows film title, year, release date
 * If showing a series, the total number of seasons is displayed